 Once all of the above costs have been calculated and added together this gives the agency the true cost of a candidate.
 These costs are also the same as what an umbrella/limited company contractor would be paid.

 If the candidate is already using an umbrella/limited company and then decides to be paid PAYE instead, you can work the calculations back to get the candidates PAYE rate.
 Agencies will need to explain to candidates that even though the PAYE rate paid appears lower, it is still the same as the original rate.

-TBOS looks after the back-office and accounts for many contract and temporary recruitment agencies and includes running PAYE payroll as part of our services.
-We also help agencies to calculate the correct rates on the PAYE contractors to ensure they understand the process and will help them to retain their profit margins moving forward.
-With previous IR35 changes, TBOS went to work on ensuring all of its clients providing public sector workers remained compliant by moving several candidates from individual limited companies to PAYE payroll.
+TBOS looks after the back-office and accounts for many contract and temporary recruitment agencies, this includes running PAYE payroll as part of our services.
+We also help agencies to calculate the correct rates on the PAYE contractors to ensure they understand the process, this helps them to retain their profit margins moving forward.